vault27/Foundation/paloalto.md

     - The end hosts are configured with the same gateway, which is the shared IP address of the HA firewalls
     - Everytime different firewall replies on ARP request with its own virtual MAC, IP is the same for both firewalls
     - Which FW will reply?
 2 options exist:
-        - IP Modulo—The firewall that will respond to ARP requests is based on the parity of the ARP requester's IP address.
+        - IP Modulo — The firewall that will respond to ARP requests is based on the parity of the ARP requester's IP address
-        - IP Hash—The firewall that will respond to ARP requests is based on a hash of the ARP requester's IP address
+        - IP Hash —  The firewall that will respond to ARP requests is based on a hash of the ARP requester's IP address
     - ARP load sharing on LAN side and floating IP on the other

 **Route based redundancy**